 translate set to

 no and containing the element content.
-This is how articles in this series handle links to translated versions of a page – the
+This is how articles such as the one you are reading handle links to translated versions of a page – the

 title attribute of the outer element carries the name of the language pointed to, and the inner element carries the name of that language in the language itself (which should not be changed).
 This also helps when labelling the language using the